SCAM ALERT January 6, 2021

 Tips to fight Identity Theft

-- Don’t be intimidated by an e-mail or caller who suggests dire consequences if you do not immediately provide or verify financial information.
+- Don’t be intimidated by an e-mail or caller who suggests dire consequences if you do not act immediately or provide/verify financial information.

-- Avoid filling out forms in e-mail messages that ask for personal financial information.
-Only communicate information such as credit card numbers or account information via secure website or by telephone.
+- Avoid filling out forms in e-mails.
+Communicate sensitive information only via secure website or telephone.

-- Request your annual free credit report from annualcreditreport.com, the only authorized source for your free annual credit report under federal law.
-Request one from a different bureau every 4 months, and check it carefully.
+- Request your annual free credit report from https://www.annualcreditreport.com/ (new window/tab) (the only authorized source under federal law) from a different credit bureau every 4 months and check it carefully.

 - Buy a shredder…and use it!

-- Don’t provide your Social Security number unnecessarily.
+- Don’t carry your Social Security card with you.
+And don’t provide it unnecessarily.
 If a vendor or service provider asks for it, ask them why they need it and how they plan to protect it.

-- Remove incoming mail from your mailbox as soon as possible, and place outgoing mail in the postal service’s blue collection boxes or drop it off inside the post office.
+- Remove incoming mail from your mailbox as soon as possible, and place outgoing mail inside the post office if possible.

 What to do if you fall victim